aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/setup.md

 $ argocd app delete apps --cascade -y
 ```

-We create templates for set of AroCD applications using DRY approach in Helm charts:
+We create templates for set of ArgoCD applications using DRY approach in Helm charts:

 ```
 .